cirosantilli/bash-cheat/readme.md

 where the all.m3u contains all music files under its parent dir.

-# why not to use bash!
+# why not to use bash

 bash is evil: